• Skip to primary navigation

 Just trust me on this one: buy the small size.

-How to make Lettuce Wraps with Chicken – Miso
+How to make Japanese Lettuce Wraps with Chicken – Miso

 lettuce wraps with chicken